-Security of your Wi-Fi network is as much important as of your computer.
+The security of your Wi-Fi network is as much important as your computer.
 All your personal information and files on your wireless network can be seen by people who are connected to your Wi-Fi network signal.
 This can lead to identity theft and other malicious acts.

 If you already have a configured device, then go to Network and sharing center, in the left pane, click on Manage Wireless networks and then select the network for which you want to configure the security key.
 Click on properties and then click on Security tab and change the security key.

 I don’t recommend using Wired Equivalent Privacy (WEP) as your wireless security method.
 Wi Fi Protected Access (WPA or WPA2) is more secure.

 Difference between WEP and WPA/WPA2 encryption methods for wireless networks